For the longest time, the food pyramid is considered to be the standard in promoting good health.

 (Better to mix everything using a frother.)

 P.S.
-Here is a great video on Ketogenic Diet that I personally endorse. ^_^
+Here is an excellent video on Ketogenic Diet that I endorse. ^_^